 Rafael Câmara – Kean Nakamura-Berta

-Câmara is certainly bound for F1, and we have him debuting in 2027 already.
-Ocon is on a contract until the end of 2026, but Ocon has no upside, so Haas could replace him with another young driver when his contract expires.
+Câmara is certainly bound for F1, and I see him debuting for Haas in 2027.
+Esteban Ocon is on a 3-year contract that runs until the end of 2027.
+But Ocon has no upside and is a below-average developer, so Haas could replace him with another young driver when his contract expires.

 Kean Nakamura-Berta is one of the biggest talents around.
-Perhaps Ayao Komatsu would like to bring in a driver with Japanese heritage, and perhaps it would please Toyota as well, who are considering a re-entry into F1 in 2029.
+It’s possible that Ayao Komatsu would like to bring in a driver with Japanese heritage, and perhaps it would please Toyota as well, who are considering a re-entry into F1 in 2029, likely by purchasing the Haas team.

 Racing Bulls